-Yes, you have to press the clutch pedal all the way down when coming to a stop.
-This disengages the transmission, which needs to stop rotating, from the engine that still runs.
+Yes.
+You have to press the clutch pedal all the way down when coming to a stop.
+This disengages the transmission, which needs to stop rotating, from the engine, which is still running.
 But keeping the clutch depressed for a longer time, such as when waiting at a traffic light, is not the best idea.
 Not only does this increase the stress on the clutch-release mechanism, but it’s also tiring for your left leg.
-So, instead, shift your transmission out of gear and into neutral, and then release the clutch.
+So instead, shift your transmission out of gear and into neutral, and then release the clutch.

 In a car with automatic transmission, the throttle is always to the right.
 The brake pedal is the wider one, just next to the throttle.
 Some automatic cars might have an additional pedal all the way to the left, near the door.
 This is either a hood release or a parking brake lever, which you won’t be pressing while driving.
 A vehicle with a manual transmission, however, has an additional pedal for operating the clutch.
 This pedal is to the left, and the brake is in the middle.

 - Is The Gas Pedal On The Left Or Right?

 - Stiff Clutch Pedal?
 (9 Causes & How to Fix It)